Update of the past 2 years at the bottom!

 This is where I have to talk about my unconditional love, mad respect, and gratitude towards Taylor.
 Throughout all of this, she was always optimistic, maintained a positive perspective, and never had any uncertainty that our lives would be any less adventurous than we had always talked about.
 To this day, she is still 100% supportive.
 She is understanding and patient when my symptoms come back, when I have frequent hospital visits, and what my disease means for our traveling lifestyle.
 I’ll put it simply, I'm so damn lucky to be with this beautiful and loving girl.

 Can traveling with Crohn’s be uncomfortable and tough?
 Absolutely!
-I’ve had 3 sinus infections in the last 45 days because my immune system can’t fight infections as well as a healthy immune system can.
+At the time this was written, I had 3 sinus infections in the past 45 days because my immune system can’t fight infections as well as a healthy immune system can.
 I have to be back in Madison, WI every 8 weeks until another Crohn’s treatment is discovered.
 And let’s be honest, having to urgently “go” when driving down the highway isn’t the most glamorous feeling.

 But the thing is, it would be just as uncomfortable and tough living any other lifestyle.
 I’ve made a decision not to let my health condition take control of the way I live my life.
 Of course, I’ll follow my treatment plans, live as healthy as possible, keep an eye on my symptoms, and find medical attention when I need it.
 But in my eyes, our quality of life stems from many different conscious decisions we make on our journey, and this is one I’ve decided to make.